 A Newsletter-Based Email Marketing Strategy for Small Businesses

-SMBs commonly center their email marketing strategy around a weekly or bi-monthly newsletter.
+SMBs commonly center their email marketing strategy approaches around a weekly or bi-monthly newsletter.
 This is a good option for businesses that don’t need to do much audience segmentation.
 Here’s what the strategy might look like:

 Depending on the nature of your business, your newsletter might look like a traditional piece of direct mail that highlights top-selling products and special offers.
 Or, it might be a collection of useful information, relevant news stories and links to interesting articles.